-Utopianism in Chicago
+Utopianism in Chicagoland

 See Illinois (unpublished)

 As the 20th century neared, it was plain that Chicago no longer worked.
-A few influentials concluded that only way that Chicagoans might escape Chicago’s baleful social effects was for them to clean it up or redesigning it—in effect, reforming the physical city—or to escape it altogether into new planned cities built from scratch that would have social evils designed out of them.
+A few influentials concluded that only way that Chicagoans might escape Chicago’s baleful social effects was for them to clean it up or redesign it—in effect, reform the physical city—or to escape it altogether into new planned cities built from scratch that would have social evils designed out of them.
 Not all of these model cities were built for people to live in, and one was not built for people at all, but Chicago came closer to turning itself in a real City Beautiful than any other, and to this day is graced by an exemplary system of parks and formal boulevards that, if they never realized their potential, was not for their want of good design.

 It being easier to build a city from scratch than rebuild an existing one, much of Chicagoland’s would-be utopians looked to the city’s unbuilt hinterland.
 As a result, Chicago’s suburbs were the scene of some of the first and best planned communities in the country and one notable attempt at a model factory town.

 The real town of Chicago having proved itself dangerously less than perfect by 1870 or so, a few people—visionaries or crackpots, take your pick—decided to build alternatives to it in the form of model towns of one sort of another.
 The founders acted out of humanitarian impulse or business need or religious fervor or civic philosophy.

 Olmsted is best known as the designer, architect-in-chief, and superintendent of New York City’s Central Park, a project that put his name on the map as a landscape designer.
 Like so many thinkers, Olmsted by the 1860s concluded that the suburb was the most attractive solution to the stresses (mainly psychological) of city life.
 Olmsted envisioned the suburbs as opportunities to build not only new towns but new kinds of town.

 In this setting Olmsted laid out what we still think of as the classic suburb.
 The generous setback requirement— thirty feet from the street—produced deep landscaped front yards that merged into a not-quite-public-not-quite-private ornamental space that gave the impression of houses sitting in a park.
 Curved roadways were adopted, to fit the site, but more importantly for their symbolic value.
-Taking a meandering road implied that the traveler was not in a hurry, that he not only had leisure but that he knew how to use it, in contemplation and enjoyment of nature. thus was this most cliched of subdivision features born as a kind of poetic metaphor.
+Taking a meandering road implied that the traveler was not in a hurry, that he not only had leisure but that he knew how to use it, in contemplation and enjoyment of nature.
+Thus was this most clichéd of subdivision features born as a kind of poetic metaphor.
+Olmsted did not invent the curvilinear street layout but at Riverside he applied it so skillfully as to make it the desired form of residential subdivision to this day.

-Accommodating daily trips into the city by the male breadwinners (and also for the bread makers, as the town would have to be supplied by bakers and other provisioners from the city) was a central fact of the design.
-Olmsted envisioned a landscaped pleasure drive connecting Riverside to Chicago, Cook County’s Champs Elysses.
-(The financial panic of 1873 meant that some features of Olmsted’s plan were not built, including the grand pleasure drive.)
+Accommodating daily trips into the city by the male breadwinners (and also for the bread makers, as the town would have to be supplied by bakers and other provisioners from the city) was a central goal of the design.
+Olmsted envisioned a landscaped pleasure drive connecting Riverside to Chicago.
+This drive would have been Cook County’s Champs Elysses, had not financial losses from the Chicago fire and the panic of 1873 forced the developers to abandon it.

-The project’s backers were battered by the Chicago fire and the panic of 1873 and went bankrupt. but over the longer term the investment proved a success.
+Robert Fishman, author of the 1987 book, Bourgeois Utopias, is not the only expert to conclude, “If there is a single plan that expresses the idea of the bourgeois utopia, it is Olmsted’s Riverside.”
+The project’s backers went bankrupt but over the longer term the investment proved a success.
 The town which began as an experiment was soon being widely hailed as a model, and today survives as monument to the best of 19th century town planning.
-(The entire Village was designated a National Historical Landmark in 1970.)
-Only Pullman is physically so intact, but Riverside also remains close to the social ideals that informed its origins.
+Only Pullman is physically so intact, but Riverside also remains close to the social ideals that informed its origins, and the entire village was designated a National Historical Landmark in 1970.

-The town is more mature but otherwise remarkably unchanged in 000 years, thanks to the determination of its residents to preserve what remains a handsome place to live.
+The town is more mature but otherwise remarkably unchanged in 180 years, thanks to the determination of its residents to preserve what remains a handsome place to live.
 Typical of such places, a village that once touted as the newest thing today touts its lack of what has since come to be thought of as modern character.
 (The Village of Riverside lights its streets with gas lanterns rather than electric street lights.)
 Property values—the ultimate test—have remained strong.

 Olmsted however has much to answer for.
-He did not invent the curvilinear street layout but at riverside he applied it so skillfully as to make it the desired form of residential subdivision to this day.
 Today’s "New Urbanists" sneer at Olmstedian "horse and buggy" suburbs, in large because their public ways offer too much park and not enough people.
-Other find fault with his layouts on grounds of transportation efficiency.
-Cars disgorging from cul-de-sacs on few connecting arterials like theater crowd trying to squeeze out of too few exits.
+Other find fault with his layout on grounds of transportation efficiency, since it results in cars disgorging from cul-de-sacs onto a few connecting arterials like a theater crowd trying to squeeze out of too few exits.
 In his history of American suburbs, Philip Langdon noted that both visitors and residents in Riverside have something in common: They both get lost.
 “Major roads start off in one direction and unexpectedly arc off in another,” he wrote.
 “Clarity vanishes.”

 Union Stock Yard

 One of the best early model towns in Chicagoland was not built for humans to live in.
-The new Union Stock Yard, which opened in 1865 in the town of Lake, four miles southwest of Chicago’s city center, in what was then still the suburban fringe of Chicago.
+The new Union Stock Yard opened in 1865 in the town of Lake, four miles southwest of Chicago’s city center, in what was then still the suburban fringe of Chicago.
 Occupying several hundred acres bounded by Pershing and Ashland avenues and 47th Street and Halsted streets, the complex was planned by engineer Octave Chanute for the consortium of railroad and packing magnates who developed it.
 Built from scratch, it had a coherence and practicality that the workers’ neighborhoods that grew up outside never did.
 The stock yard complex was in terms of sanitation and design superior most of the Chicago that humans dwelt in, and not much its inferior in cleanliness.

 That first product was followed by equally popular variations in the form of restaurant and “parlor” cars that became standard on all the better trains.
 By 1893, Pullman had enough business to keep 14,000 workers busy.